+J1 P2 1 Description

-1 A1, for the Altitude Encoder
+1 12 A1, for the Altitude Encoder

-2 A2, for the Altitude Encoder
+2 13 A2, for the Altitude Encoder

-3 A4, for the Altitude Encoder
+3 14 A4, for the Altitude Encoder

-4 B1, for the Altitude Encoder 5 B2, for the Altitude Encoder 6 B4, for the Altitude Encoder 7 C1, for the Altitude Encoder 8 C2, for the Altitude Encoder 9 C4, for the Altitude Encoder 10 Ground test function, must not to be used in flight.
-Do not connect 11 Gear position, used to change Sensitivity Level (SL).
+4 32 B1, for the Altitude Encoder

+5 33 B2, for the Altitude Encoder

+6 53 B4, for the Altitude Encoder

+7 51 C1, for the Altitude Encoder

+8 52 C2, for the Altitude Encoder

+9 71 C4, for the Altitude Encoder

+10 19 Do not connect.
+Ground test function, must not be used in flight.

+11 35 Gear position, used to change Sensitivity Level (SL).
 When open the system operates in SLB (Basic).
 When grounded the system operates in SLA (for approach and departure).
 This is not a required connection.
-See the Pilot Operating Handbook for more information 12 D4, for the Altitude Encoder 13 Ground, to be connected to the encoder ground 14 Weight on Wheels (aircraft on ground input).
+See the Pilot Operating Handbook for more information.
+A Glideslope Selected Discrete can also be used to engage this mode.

+12 72 D4, for the Altitude Encoder

+13 34 Ground, connected to the encoder ground

+14 36 Weight on Wheels (aircraft on ground input).
 An airspeed switch can also be used (separate installation approval required).
 This input is expecting a ground.
 Weight on wheels input is very useful for the flight crew because it automatically puts the Avidyne TAS into the Ground Mode upon touchdown.

-15 No Display Jumper- This prevents the TAS from initializing in the Ground Mode unless the Weight on Wheels is enabled.
+15 37 No Display Jumper.
+This prevents the TAS from initializing in the Ground Mode unless the Weight on Wheels is enabled.
 The purpose of the no-display jumper is to prevent the system from initializing in the Ground Mode if the power must be cycled in flight, unless there is a way to deselect the Ground Mode.

-Table 6 Connector Pin Assignments
+Table 9: Connector Pin Assignments